ToddBenson/FileUploadTests/README.md

 - Add an exe file
 - Add a file between 10 and 20 MB
-- Add a file with filename spaces
 - Add some files between 5 and 10 MB
-- Add a zip file with eicars

 - [ ] Check extension